Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 As it’s a free to the public event, the penguins are only protected by a handful of volunteers during peak times.
 Exercise discipline and allow these wild creatures to rest after a busy day hunting at sea.
 When visiting the St Kilda penguins, refrain from intrusive flash photography, bright lights (red light is best) and sticking selfie sticks into their nest, a recent problem the 1000 strong colony is facing.

-Fun rides abound at Luna Park Melbourne.
-Take the kids on a ride on the = Scenic Railway Roller Coaster, it rickets, dips and soars goes around the perimeter of the park offering thrilling views over Port Phillip Bay.
+One of the most fun family activities is located at Melbourne’s Luna Park.
+Take the kids on the Scenic Railway Roller Coaster, it rickets, dips and soars around the perimeter of the park with thrilling views over Port Phillip Bay.

 When: Luna Park is open weekends, Victorian school holidays and every public holiday except Christmas Day.
 It is closed during week days of the school term.